georgiassc/Olympics---Power-BI/README.md

 2. **Gender and Age Distribution**: Visualization of medal distribution considering the gender and age of the athletes.
 ![Captura de Tela (11)](https://github.com/user-attachments/assets/b2e0186d-9bcf-4a4d-a2f2-0dcb3380831b)

 ## Features

-- **Dynamic Filters**: Users can filter the data by country, gender, and age.
 - **Interactivity**: Interactive charts that allow a detailed analysis of the information.
 - **Data Export**: Ability to export visualizations and data to other formats.